dragan717080/NextTypeScriptTailwindPrismaAuth/README.md

 4. Run `npm run dev`

-## Customize App
+## Customize the app

-Customize App to suit your needs!
+Customize the app to suit your needs!